MAGIK: Mapping to Analogous Goals via Imagination-enabled Knowledge Transfer: Methodology

 \subsection{Training of the Imagination Network}

-The VAE is modified to incorporate two latent variables: \( z \) and \( c \).
-The variable \( z \) is a continuous latent code sampled from a Gaussian distribution and is designed to capture task-agnostic features, such as background structure or spatial layout.
-The variable \( c \), on the other hand, is a discrete latent code representing task-specific factors, such as object identity or class-relevant information, and is sampled using the Gumbel-Softmax trick \cite{jang2017categorical,maddison2017concrete}.
-These two variables are enforced to capture mutually exclusive and exhaustive aspects of the observation, formalised by the decomposition \( x = z \cup c \) with \( z \cap c = \varnothing \).
+The Variational Autoencoder (VAE) is modified to incorporate two latent variables: $ z $, a continuous latent code sampled from a Gaussian distribution to capture task-agnostic features (e.g., background structure or spatial layout), and $ c $, a discrete latent code sampled using the Gumbel-Softmax trick \cite{jang2017categorical,maddison2017concrete} to represent task-specific factors (e.g., object identity or class-relevant information).
+These variables are designed to capture mutually exclusive and exhaustive aspects of the observation, with their disentanglement enforced using a small set of labelled observations and the Hilbert-Schmidt Independence Criterion (HSIC) as an auxiliary loss term.

-During reconstruction, the decoder combines the task-agnostic latent \( z \) with the task-specific label \( c \) inferred from the input observation to reconstruct the original image.
+During reconstruction, the decoder combines $ z $ and $ c $, inferred from the input observation, to reconstruct the original image.

-The VAE is trained by maximising the evidence lower bound (ELBO).
-As discussed earlier, our VAE employs two latent variables to disentangle class-agnostic and class-related information.
-The ELBO is derived by ensuring that \( z \) captures only class-independent aspects of the observation while \( c \) focuses solely on class-dependent features.
-To guide this latent separation, we utilise a small set of labelled observations.
-The overall ELBO consists of terms for both labelled and unlabeled data, with the final ELBO being their sum.
+The VAE is trained by maximizing the evidence lower bound (ELBO), which balances reconstruction accuracy and regularization for both labelled and unlabelled data.
+The overall objective sums the ELBO terms for these data types, enabling the model to learn robust, disentangled representations across supervised and unsupervised settings.

-For labeled data, the ELBO is given by:
+For labelled data, the ELBO is given by:

+Here, the supervision term is crucial: since we typically define \(p(y \mid c)\) as a deterministic one-hot distribution, any probability mass assigned by \(q_{\phi}(c|x)\) to an incorrect class yields a large penalty in the ELBO.
+Equivalently, this reduces to maximising \(\log q_{\phi}(c=y \mid x)\), i.e., the log-likelihood of the correct class under the variational posterior.
+This makes the supervision term identical to the standard cross-entropy loss, ensuring that the discrete latent \(c\) is aligned with semantic class identity rather than arbitrary clusters.
+We refer the reader to the supplementary Section \ref{sec:elbo} for detailed explanation.

-For unlabeled data, where supervision is not available, the ELBO simplifies to:
+For unlabelled data, where supervision is not available, the ELBO simplifies to:

 Since labels are unavailable in this case, the supervision term is absent.

 Additionally, to further enforce the disentanglement of \( z \) and \( c \), we incorporate the Hilbert-Schmidt Independence Criterion (HSIC) as an auxiliary loss term.
 HSIC measures the dependence between two random variables using kernel embeddings.
 Specifically, it is computed as: